mmartin35/TimeHUB/README.md

 - [ ] Implement allAuth

 ## Optional features
+- [ ] Add a calendar to see accepted holidays
 - [ ] Add 5m delay for pointing to avoid multiclick
 - [ ] Fix auto assignment of Interns class when creating a new user